-Locker Room Talk spoke with Chris DeLano, owner of the Albany Power, one of the leading lacrosse club programs in the New York Capital Region.
+Chris DeLano, owner of the Albany Power, one of the leading lacrosse club programs in the New York Capital Region.
 Chris DeLano also coaches lacrosse at Niskayuna High School, just outside of Albany.
 Coach DeLano had a lot of great advice to give high-school athletes looking to play lacrosse at the collegiate level.

 It’s important to set goals for yourself as a player, simultaneously it’s important to be realistic.
-Players must evaluate themselves against other talent, for example, “Can I compete against this Division I prospect?”
+Players must evaluate themselves against other talents, for example, “Can I compete against this Division I prospect?”
 That being said, a lot of players from the Albany Power Lacrosse Club go on to play at top regional schools in the country.
-Ultimately, it really depends on the player and the Power staff will support and motivate their players to achieve their goals no matter what Division they are hoping to play in.
+Ultimately, it depends on the player, and the Power staff will support and motivate their players to achieve their goals no matter what Division they are hoping to play in.

-Overnight visits are very important in order for high school prospective athletes to gauge what campus life is like.
+Overnight visits are very important for high school prospective athletes to gauge what campus life is like.
 The athletic side of college is only a portion of college life.
 Coach DeLano suggests players go on a general admissions tour, but staying overnight with a currently enrolled student-athlete is an incomparable experience.
 During overnight visits, high-school prospects can begin to imagine living at the college in question.
-Specifically, attending classes, having meals and spending free time with current students really allows high school athletes to take part in the full college experience.
+Specifically, attending classes, having meals, and spending free time with current students allows high school athletes to take part in the full college experience.

 You May Also Like: